KariAndreah/plant-shop-api/README.md

 # Welcome to Kari's Plant Shop
-App is deployed on [Heroku](https://plant-shop-api-5e4b0fdc66a5.herokuapp.com/) using Heroku Postgres Recommend accessing API using Postman!
+App is deployed on [Heroku](https://plant-shop-api-5e4b0fdc66a5.herokuapp.com/) using Heroku Postgres.
+I recommend accessing the API using Postman!

 ### Get all Plants
 `GET /plants`